Survey calibration for causal inference: a simple method to balance covariate distributions: Summary

-Further work may involve adapting this approach to synthetic control methods by modifying the set of control variables to account for quantiles rather than means.
+Further work may involve adapting this approach to high-dimensional settings and variable selection (which should be selected first: variables or $\alpha$-quantiles?), comparison with double/debiased machine learning framework of \citet{Chernozhukov2018} or synthetic control methods by modifying the set of control variables to account for quantiles rather than means.
 This approach may be an attractive alternative to \citet{chen_distributional_2020} and \citet{gunsilius_distributional_2023}.

 {A\arabic{table}}